IRH Fellowships

 Madison Area Technical College (MATC) Fellowships

-The IRH offers one external, non-stipendiary fellowship each year to a faculty member from Madison Area Technical College with sabbatical or research leave.
-MATC Fellows are expected to attend the weekly Monday seminar, and (schedule permitting) may be invited to present their work at one of the seminars.
+The Institute for Research in the Humanities offers one external, non-stipendiary fellowship each year to a faculty member from Madison Area Technical College with sabbatical or research leave.
+MATC fellows are expected to attend the weekly Monday seminar, and (schedule permitting) may be invited to present their work at one of the seminars.
 Fellows are provided with an IRH office (space permitting), support services, and access to all university facilities.

-Scholars interested in MATC Fellowships at the IRH should contact the Director for more information and then submit the application form below, along with their CV, a project proposal, and a recommendation letter.
+Scholars interested in MATC fellowships at IRH should contact the director for more information and then submit the application form below, along with their CV, a project proposal, and a recommendation letter.

 Steven Nadler, IRH Director (smnadler@wisc.edu); 608-262-8151.